Project Management Office and PMO Software Solution

 With pmo365, we introduce an automated enhanced dashboard that you can configure, update and send to other team members that allow for quick and accurate reporting.
 We keep all your key reporting elements in one place so you don’t have to go hunting through different data sets constantly to get the most relevant information in your hands.

-Pair with our software’s integrative capacity, we are able to integrate your resource management directly with your schedule and cost management activities so your project managers don’t need to go back and forth between different applications.
+Pair with our software’s integrative capability, we are able to integrate your resource management directly with your schedule and cost management activities so your project managers don’t need to go back and forth between different applications.

 One of the biggest challenges for effective cost management in the PMO is the lack of integration between the cost numbers on the project level and the ERP softwares used.
 This lack of integration means that key decision makers are missing the critical data such as cost estimation changes over the span of projects.
-This leads to projects being cut either too early or much too late due to outdated and inaccurate data.
+This potentially leads to projects being cut either too early or much too late due to outdated and inaccurate data.

 pmo365 is able to fill this gap between higher level lack of visibility and on-the-ground real-time data through its seamless integration of your ERPs with your cloud stick with the help of Microsoft Flow Connectors.
 Read in more detail why this feature is game-changing for your organisation’s cost management activities.